debkbanerji/tom-pairings-wrapper/README.md

 Given these are static assets you do not need to upload any data to a third party.
 This documentation assumes you are already hosting pairings yourself, or you know how to host a static site.

 ## Warning
+This software has been tested on TOM outputs, but if there are format changes, behaviors may change.
+In this case, please be prepared to serve the raw TOM output instead.
+I'm not responsible for any issues you might run into.

-**Please be careful!** As of the time of writing, this is not as thoroughly tested as I'd like it to be.
-I'm not responsible for any issues you might run into, but if you do decide to use this anyway, let me know about any bugs you find so I can fix them.
+That being said, please let me know about any bugs you find so I can fix them!

 ## How to use